-When configuring high availability, do not use \$pbsserver to specify the host names.
-You must use the TORQUE HOMEDIR/server name file.
+When configuring high availability, do not use \$pbsserver in the pbs_mom configuration to specify the server host names.
+You must use the TORQUE_HOMEDIR/server_name file.

 All instances of pbs_server need to be started with the --ha command line option that allows the servers to run at the same time.
 Only the first server to start will complete the full startup.
 The second server to start will block very early in the startup when it tries to lock the file torque/server priv/server.lock.
 When the second server cannot obtain the lock, it will spin in a loop and wait for the lock to clear.
 The sleep time between checks of the lock file is one second.